vrchatapi/vrchatapi.github.io/UserAPI/Login.md

 # Login

-This API allows you to get user data from a VRChat account
+This API allows you to get user data from a VRChat account.

 ## Request Method
 GET